-Honestly, it’s very easy and I’m really enjoying this type of ad-hoc gameplay.
+Honestly, it’s very easy and I’m enjoying this type of ad-hoc gameplay.
 I can prep on my own time since there’s no deadline.
 Plus, I can join in on a game another DM is running whenever I feel like it.
-It’s really a win-win situation for me.
+It’s a win-win situation for me.

 I’ve found that lore is always a very tricky thing to write.
 It’s always useful for the DM as it can help you understand how different characters act or react and how the world you’ve made works.

-Practically speaking though, players can be hit or miss with how much they care about lore, especially in the beginning of a campaign.
+Practically speaking though, players can be hit or miss with how much they care about lore, especially at the beginning of a campaign.
 I find that caring and understanding the lore is more of a slow burn for most groups.

 That being said this isn’t a typical campaign you’re planning.
 West Marches games are exploratory by nature.
 The lore is a big backdrop that will have a lot of importance in the campaign.

 My advice is to have at least a timeline or a rough outline done.
-Important dates and events should be detailed in there and you can share some or all of it with your players.
+Important dates and events should be detailed in there and you can share some or all of them with your players.
 They can dive right in, or they can reference it as they become more invested in the game.

 It was also a bit easier to write the lore with multiple DMs and our players chiming in.
 We used World Anvil to collaborate and it’s worked pretty well so far.
 It’s extremely dense though with so many different options.
 Honestly, it might have too many options for my tastes!

 I’ve talked about how to run and why you should run a session 0 beforehand.
 I stand by that and we tried in good conscience to get everyone online to do one.
 Unfortunately, with such a large group it was pretty much impossible to do so.